djiang9001/sound_project/README.md

 WaveformPlayer comes prebuilt for Windows x86 and x64.
 The .exe files are located in `windows/Win32` and `windows/x64`, and are ready to use.

 These were built with Windows 10.0.17763.0 SDK.
 PortAudio was built with support for MME, DirectSound, WASAPI, WDM/KS, but not ASIO (see http://portaudio.com/docs/v19-doxydocs/compile_windows.html for more info on building PortAudio for Windows).

-PDCurses was built following instructions here: https://github.com/wmcbrine/PDCurses/blob/master/wincon/README.md.
+PDCurses was built for Windows Console following instructions here: https://github.com/wmcbrine/PDCurses/blob/master/wincon/README.md.

 I used the precompiled FFTW .dll files from http://www.fftw.org/install/windows.html.

 If you want to build it yourself, the provided .sln file can be used to open the project with Microsoft Visual Studio with relative paths set up, so you can just use the "Build Solution" button.